 How Paragliding Works: Part 2

-Thermic flying must be one of the most exciting feelings that you can experience as a paraglider pilot or as a passenger when you go Tandem Paragliding
+Thermic flying must be one of the most exciting feelings that you can experience as a paraglider pilot or as a passenger when you go Paragliding Cape Town

 The image above displays the sun baking the NW side of Signal Hill in the afternoon.
 The yellow and red circles indicate areas where the sun will warm some features more than others (such as rock-faces or large buildings), and these set off thermals which rise through the air.